How to Analyze Survey Data

 A foolproof method of summarizing interval data is in the same manner as ordinal.
 If it is not equal then there are some more complex methods available.
 For an in-depth discussion have a look at this article.

 The last of our response formats and the most complicated is ratio data.
 Ratio data is that which can have an absolute zero such as years of work experience or length i.e. cm.

 As ratio data has a baseline zero as well as set meanings for intervals it is acceptable to use averages.

 They are also suitable for using the standard deviation.
 This is basically the average distance from the mean.

 Ratio data will allow you to answer questions such as, “What is the average amount of times customers visit my website per month?”

 Once you have a grasp of how the different data types and how your response formats influence the type of analysis you should choose, you will be well on your way to mastering survey analysis.

-• Remember, a survey is only a snapshot into the behaviour of a particular population, so if at all possible survey repetitions are a great bonus!
+- Remember, a survey is only a snapshot into the behavior of a particular population, so if at all possible survey repetitions are a great bonus!

 - Hone in on your hypothesis question that you were explicitly looking for at the start of the project.
 Don’t get bogged down under the amount of data you have and stay focused!